By SUSAN CALLAHAN, Associate Editor and Featured Columnist

 The study did not recommend dietary changes to restore your gut's natural balance.
 But here are a few suggestions.

-Add unsweetened yogurt to your diet.
+Add unsweetened yogurt with live to your diet.
 Yogurt is rich in lactobacilli, the type of bacteria killed off by sugar substitutes.
+Add fermented foods such as sauerkraut, kimchi, pickles and other probiotics.
 Stop drinking sodas sweetened with any artificial sweetener.
 Drink water, milk and small amounts of juice instead.

 And, stop eating desserts with these fake sugars.